 The following pages include efficacy data for Rebif, as well as data from a study that looked at pregnancy outcomes for women with RMS who had and had not been exposed to interferon beta in early pregnancy.

-This information, plus the Doctor Discussion Guide on page 7 of this brochure may help support a productive discussion with your healthcare provider.
+This information, plus the Doctor Discussion Guide in the pocket of this brochure may help support a productive discussion with your healthcare provider.